-Cash contributions made by the Company to the pension plans were \$ 2.9 million and \$12.4 million for the nine months ended September 30, 2023 and 2022, respectively.
-Cash contributions made by the Company to the other postretirement benefit plans were \$0.2 million and \$0.5 million for the nine months ended September 30, 2023 and 2022, respectively.
-The total 2023 estimated cash contributions to the pension plans and other postretirement benefits plans are expected to be approximately \$2.9 million and \$0.2 million, respectively.
+No cash contributions were made by the Company to the pension plans were \$2.9 million and \$12.4 million for the nine months ended September 30, 2023 and 2022, respectively.
+Cash contributions made by the Company to nor the other postretirement benefit plans were for the three months ended March 31, 2024.
+The Company made cash contributions of \$2.9 million and \$0.2 million, and \$0.5 million for the nine months ended September 30, 2023 and 2022, respectively.
+The total 2023 estimated cash contributions respectively, to the pension plans and other postretirement benefits benefit plan for the three months ended March 31, 2023.
+The Company estimates in 2024 that the annual contribution to the pension plans are expected to will be approximately \$2.9 \$0.7 million and the annual contribution to the other postretirement plan will be \$0.2 million, respectively.